PIGWEB-EU/FAIR-guidelines/README.md

 - If possible, use common taxonomies or ontologies to tag and describe your data.

-### Making Data Re-usable
+### Making Data Reusable

-The final step is making data re-usable.
+The final step is making data reusable.
 In fact, a lot of this is already accomplished if the data is made Findable, Accessible, and Interoperable.
-These last steps are especially important to clarify for re-users how they can or cannot use the data.
+These last steps are especially important to clarify for reusers how they can or cannot use the data.
 Many of the potential misinterpretations and misuses of a dataset can be prevented by:

 - Describing the dataset further, for example by providing information